NoNotNotes/Mneme/Garden/05/423a-ptb.md

 # Nursing Management
 Nursing management includes promoting **airway clearance**, advocating **adherence to the treatment regimen**, promoting **activity and nutrition**, and **preventing transmission**.

+>[!TIP] Collecting Sputum Cultures
+>The best time to obtain sputum cultures is in the morning.
+Three samples are obtained to be tested via direct sputum smear microscopy.
+Each sample should be at least 5 mL.
+>- The patient should stop any antibiotics for at least one day.
+On the morning of collection, oral care is only done after collection.
+>- The patient is instructed to expectorate via deep breathing and coughing exercises.

 ## Promoting Airway Clearance
 Copious secretions obstruct the airways in many patients with TB and interfere with adequate gas exchange.
 1. **Increasing fluid intake** promotes systemic hydration and serves as an effective expectorant.